All Products

 FAQ

-Why do I receive an "Access Denied" error when I query a MaxCompute table?
+Why do I get an "Access Denied" error when querying a MaxCompute table?

 Access Denied - Not allowed to use storage api service on current endpoint

-This topic provides examples that use SparkSQL and Notebook jobs.
-To learn how to read data from and write data to MaxCompute using other types of jobs, see Develop a batch or streaming job.
+The examples in this topic use SparkSQL and Notebook jobs.
+To use other job types (batch or streaming), see Develop a batch or streaming job.